daniel-j-h/daniel-j-h.github.io-sources/content/post/distributed-search-nanomsg-bond.md

 Exploring Microsoft's open source Bond framework by building a distributed search engine.
 I'm using bond for serialization/deserialization and nanomsg for communication.

-The source is located at: https://github.com/daniel-j-h/DistributedSearch
+The source for this C++14 project is located at: https://github.com/daniel-j-h/DistributedSearch

 ## Motivation